zjuwhw/zjuwhw.github.io/about.md

 permalink: /about/
 ---

-I am Huangwei Wang, a bioinformatic master student graduated from Shanghai Jiao Tong University.
+I am Huanwei Wang, a bioinformatic master student graduated from Shanghai Jiao Tong University.
 Now I work in a bioinformatic cloud computing company in Beijing.
 In the future, I hope I could get a PhD position oversea.

 Email: